BoydBLever/Glick/README.md

 ## Description
-Previously known as GroupieLicks, Glick is a responsive and secure Facebook inspired social media site built using MongoDB, Express, React and Node.js where users create and delete posts, share photos, and uplick and downlick content.
+Previously known as GroupieLicks, Glick is a responsive and secure Facebook inspired social media site built using MongoDB, Express, React and Node.js where users create and delete posts, share photos, as well as uplick and downlick content.
+In Glick, user interactions with the web interface lead to updates in the React components, which in turn modify the DOM to reflect these changes, providing a dynamic user experience.

 ## Setup & Installation